OWASP/HoneySAP/docs/user/configuration.rst

    # Miscellaneous configuration
    # ---------------------------

-   # Enable reloading after a change in one of the configuration files
-   reload: false

    # Data store class
    datastore_class: MemoryDataStore

-   # Trace raw requests in feeds
-   trace_raw_requests: True

    # Address to listen for all services
    listener_address: 127.0.0.1